Semeka Randall Lay

-Semeka Chantay Randall-Lay (born February 7, 1979, in Cleveland, Ohio) is the current head coach for the Winthrop Eagles women's basketball team.
+Semeka Chantay Randall-Lay (born February 7, 1979) is the current head coach for the Winthrop Eagles women's basketball team.
 She is also a former collegiate and professional basketball player.
 She was hired as recruiting coordinator at Wright State in June 2016 after serving as the head coach of the Alabama A&M University women's basketball team for three years.
 Randall was also head coach of the Ohio Bobcats, from 2008 to 2013.
-She previously served as an assistant coach of the women's basketball teams at West Virginia University and Michigan State University.
+She previously served as an assistant coach of the women's basketball teams at West Virginia University, Michigan State University, and Cleveland State University.

-High school years
+Early life

 She attended Trinity High School in Garfield Heights, Ohio, where she starred in basketball until 1996.
 Randall was named a WBCA All-American.
 She participated in the WBCA High School All-America Game where she scored seventeen points.

-College years
+College career

 She was a member of the University of Tennessee women's basketball team, the Lady Vols, which won the NCAA Women's Division I Basketball Championship in 1998, with a perfect 39–0 won-loss record.

 She was one of the three star players on the team collectively known as "The Three Meeks": Randall, Chamique Holdsclaw, and Tamika Catchings.
 Her reputation as a standout defensive player won her the nickname "Hard to Handle Randall".
 A game at UConn where the Huskies' fans booed her relentlessly earned her the nickname "Boo".

 She was named on the Kodak All-American First Team in (1999–2000), and to the Associated Press All-American Second Team in (1999, 2000).

 She graduated in December 2000, a semester ahead of her class, with a Bachelor's Degree in Speech Communications.